-The use of CRPs is a drastically different approach to medical error than the traditional system of secrecy, denial and defensiveness.
-CRPs provide patients with what they need after an unanticipated outcome: open and honest communication about what occurred, emotional first aid, accountability, an apology, remediation and compensation.
-Ultimately, CRPs have the potential to reduce medical errors and improve patient safety.
+The use of CRPs is a drastically different approach to medical error than the traditional system of which can result in secrecy, denial and defensiveness.
+CRPs intend to provide patients with what they need after an unanticipated outcome: -open and honest communication about what occurred, emotional first aid, accountability, an apology, remediation and compensation.
+Ultimately, CRPs have the potential to reduce medical errors and improve patient safety if adopted by Washington health care institutions.

 CRPs benefit providers by reducing the barriers to reporting medical errors.
-CRPs offer a safe environment for providers to disclose unanticipated outcomes, have an honest discussion with the patient and the patient's family, and work to improve systems, without undue fear of malpractice suits, professional discipline or personal embarrassment.xxxiv CRPs promote a non-punitive, learning culture to improve patient safety.
+CRPs offer a safe environment for providers to disclose unanticipated outcomes, have an honest discussion with the patient and the patient's family, and work to improve systems, without undue fear of malpractice suits, professional discipline or personal embarrassment.

+CRPs promote a non-punitive, learning culture to improve patient safety.